 - Personality changes

 Some of the psychological symptoms of dementia can be disturbing to the person experiencing them and their loved ones.
 Watching a loved one struggle with dementia can be heartbreaking.
 They might not remember who you are or the memories you’ve shared.
-Remember that dementia is a condition that affects many people in their later years, and just because your loved one doesn’t remember something significant, doesn’t mean they don’t value it.
-It means that their condition has memory loss.
+Remember that dementia is a condition that affects many people in their later years, and just because your loved one doesn’t remember something significant, it doesn’t mean they don’t value it.
 You can still treasure the memories you have together.

 Causes of Dementia

-Some things can cause dementia.
-One of the most common causes of it is Alzheimer's disease.
-In people over 65 Alzheimer’s is the most likely cause of dementia, Alzheimer’s doesn’t have a cure, but some things can slow down the progression of the illness.
+One of the most common causes of dementia is Alzheimer's disease.
+In people over 65 Alzheimer’s is the most likely cause of dementia.
+Alzheimer’s doesn’t have a cure, but there are some things can slow down the progression of the illness.

 Vascular dementia is the second most common cause of the condition.
-It occurs when their blood vessels are damaged in the brain.
-It’s seen more often in elderly people; however, it can happen to younger people as well.
-Strokes sometimes cause vascular dementia.
+It occurs when blood vessels in the brain become damaged.
+It occurs most frequently in elderly populations.
+However, it can happen to younger people as well.
+Strokes can sometimes cause vascular dementia.

 Treatable Conditions That Cause Dementia